 So, while ToF cameras weren't invented yesterday, they're still cutting-edge and rapidly becoming more efficient, affordable, and accessible.

 Which phones have a ToF camera?

 The quad camera setup - made in collaboration with Leica - not only implements the first 5x optical zoom periscope optic (it's 10x with hybrid zoom), it also features standard and wide-angle optics, alongside a ToF unit and LED flash.
 It's the most complete camera setup we've seen to date.

-The forthcoming extra-massive Galaxy S10 that's kitted out to the nines is the 6.7-inch Ultra Edition.
-We first saw it termed as the S10 5G, as it brings the next-level connectivity speed with it, but this is also the only S10 model in the series to feature a ToF camera.
+The extra-massive Galaxy S10 that's kitted out to the nines is the 6.7-inch 5G edition.
+It brings next-level connectivity with it, but this is also the only S10 model in the series to feature a ToF camera.